spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 Examples:
 * Apply commission to all products in the Electronics category: `category IS IN 'electronics'`
-* Apply commission to all products in the Smartphones and Smartwatches categories: `category IS IN 'smartphones';smartwatches'`.
+* Apply commission to all products in the Smartphones and Smartwatches categories: `category IS IN 'smartphones;smartwatches'`.

 If a category has child categories, applying a commission to the category applies it to the child categories too.
 For example, applying commission to the Electronics category also apply it to the Smart Watches category.
 So, you might want to set up conditions using child categories or exclude some child categories.